KxSystems/docs/docs/wp/multi-thread/index.md

 132
 ```

 To carry out vector operations in parallel we use `.Q.fc`, or parallel cut.
-As the name suggests, this will break a vector argument into `n` parts, and pass each part to a slave thread for execution.
+As the name suggests, this will break a vector argument into `n` parts, and pass each part to a secondary thread for execution.

-In the worst-case example below, `peach` is used over a long list of atomic values so that each value must be passed to the slave thread and the value returned.
+In the worst-case example below, `peach` is used over a long list of atomic values so that each value must be passed to the secondary thread and the value returned.
 This maximizes the data-transfer overhead.
 Using `.Q.fc` is much more efficient as the function is only executed six times – once on each thread.

 ```q
 // Performance of peach is slower than single-thread each